aiir/podcast-pingback/posts/2018/04/27/announcing-podcast-pingback.markdown

 So, based on a previous
 [exploratory idea](https://medium.com/togglebit/how-we-all-can-help-podcasts-thrive-but-nothings-quite-that-easy-e583bb5ffe79),
-the team at [Aiir](https://www.aiir.com/) have developed "[Podcast Pingback](/specification/1)", an intentionally simplistic method for reporting listening activity back to a podcast publisher.
+the team at [Aiir](https://www.aiir.com/) have developed "[Podcast Pingback](/specification/1)", a method for reporting listening activity back to a podcast publisher.

+The idea is intentionally simple.
+A podcast client can obtain a URL from inside an existing RSS XML feed that can receive simple "pingback" HTTP requests detailing key events; when the playback starts and when it pauses or stops.
+Beyond that there's additional optional meta that can be attached, such as if playback has been sped up or "enhanced" by the client and (subject to consent) some profile information on the listener.

 Our work at Aiir is focussed around building innovative, easy to use products, to enable broadcasters to manage content whilst growing audience and revenue,